 However, more powerful wizards are also able to dictate the form their patronus will take.
 For example, Minerva McGonagall’s patronus is her animagus.
 This kind of patronus would only be cast by witches and wizards that have conquered their irascible soul.
 No longer at the whim of physical desires, they only express their human soul.
 This is the highest point a non-prophet person can reach in what the Brohood (and Tusi and alSijistani) describes as “Divine Perfection”, so it makes sense that only the most advanced magical people can have this sort of control over their conjuring.

-The Brohood’s encyclopaedia already outlines that organisms have souls, which give them characteristics, and that the interaction of these souls can influence the world in magical ways.
+The Brohood’s encyclopedia already outlines that all organisms have souls, which give them characteristics, and that the interaction of these souls can influence the world in magical ways.
 In addition to humans and animals having souls, where the characteristics come out through their actions, plants also have characteristics which, although they’re not readily apparent (with the exception of Muhammad’s favorite date tree), are still instilled in the plant itself.
 In Rowling’s Wizarding World, these characteristics are still a part of the plant (the tree, in this case) when it’s cut and fashioned into a magical tool.
 According to wandmaker Garrick Ollivander: “every single wand is unique and will depend for its character on the particular tree and magical creature from which it derives its materials.”
-The “character” Ollivander refers to is its vegetative soul (to use Tusi’s words), and magic is performed when that soul interacts with the soul of the witch or wizard that uses it.
+The “character” Ollivander refers to is its Vegetative Soul (to use Tusi’s words), and magic is performed when that soul interacts with the soul of the witch or wizard that uses it.
 Just like the Brohood describe, this is a reciprocal action: the human influences the wand and the wand influences the human: “each wand, from the moment it finds its ideal owner, will begin to learn from and teach its human partner.”
 Similar to the way animals are described as having a singular traits, each species of wood has its own traits which it lends to the person who uses it.

-Tusi describes the soul as an inextricable part of the body: you can’t separate them without completely destroying one or the other.
+Tusi (and the current Imam) describes the soul as an inextricable part of the body: you can’t separate them without completely destroying one or the other.
 It could follow that body parts of animals (or people, but we’re talking about animals), could still be imbued with the soul.
 I’ll specify here that it’s not a “piece” of the soul because Tusi explains because it’s not a physical entity, the soul cannot actually be divided; we’re just gonna assume the entire soul is in the piece of animal.
 At this point, I’d also apologize to the vegetarians and vegans that may be reading this post, but I’m pretty sure the characteristics expressed by cow souls include deliciousness.
 As far as I know, wand cores only come from magical creatures (fantastic beasts, if you will), and I’m not sure how they fit into Tusi’s hierarchy of divine perfection.
 I can safely assume that they would trend higher than non-magical animals, based on the credence that magical creatures (such as the Buraq) are given in Islamic mythology.

 The Brohood’s chapter on magic describes magic in the form of vague probability: certain souls interacting with other souls are more likely to produce certain results.
 It stays away from the concrete, instead referring the reader to established sources on the subject.
 Likewise, the practice of wand selecting is based on trial an error.
 And while, Garrick Ollivander limits his wands to only one of three cores (dragon heartstring, unicorn hair, and phoenix feather), previous experimentation shows that interactions with other souls can produce other magical results.